matt-walsh/battleship/README.md

 # battleship
-Implementation of the game "Battleship" using NodeJs
+Part of an assignment for Logic and Problem Solving, this is a recreation of the game "BattleShip" using NodeJs.